If you’re on a limited budget, but still hankering after a more modern space, here are some clever ideas for quick, easy and affordable updates.

 1. Stick to the existing kitchen layout

-This will reduce your costs considerably – moving cupboards, plumbing, walls, electrics and so on starts to get into big money.
+If it ain’t broke… Keeping the current kitchen layout will reduce your costs considerably – moving cupboards, plumbing, walls, electrics and so on takes a kitchen renovation into big money.
 And the more you can do yourself, the more you’ll save.

 2. Re-use your appliances

 Before you throw them out, give your appliances a thorough scrub inside and out with a gentle abrasive cleaner and look at them from the fresh lens of a kitchen makeover.
 If your appliances are still in good working order, re-use them – including your kitchen sink.
 Then spend the money you save on a fabulous new mixer tap!

 The simplest way to begin a budget reno is to paint.
 Instantly lighten up a gloomy, tired space by giving the walls, ceiling, door and window frames a couple of coats of a bright, neutral colour or crisp white.